 Advantages of Geothermal Heating The onset of fall signals a prime time to start thinking about heating your home during the cold winter months.
 According to the Department of Energy, the typical family in the United States spends about $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy is wasted.
-The secret to saving energy and money is to search for energy efficient improvements for your home.
-A Grand Forks - Fargo Area geothermal home comfort system uses the abundant source of free solar heat energy stored in the earth.
+The secret to saving energy and money is to look into energy efficient improvements for your home.
+A Grand Forks Area geothermal home comfort system uses the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to transfer that heat into a home throughout the winter.
 According to the professionals at WaterFurnace, most systems are easy to install in both new and retrofit situations.
-In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to distribute conditioned air through the Grand Forks - Fargo Area home or business.
-Although the initial investment in a geothermal system may be higher than the investment in a standard system, the long-term return on that investment pays off.
+In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to distribute conditioned air through the Grand Forks Area home or business.
+Although the initial investment in a geothermal system may be higher than the investment in a regular system, the long-term return on that investment pays off.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for an ordinary system.
-For most homes, the payments associated with installing the new system will be totally covered by the monthly savings from having an energy-efficient geothermal system.
+For most homes, the payments connected with installing the new system will be totally covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most efficient heating and cooling systems offered.
-Installation of a geothermal system begins with a visit from your Grand Forks - Fargo Area geothermal dealer.
+Installation of a geothermal system begins with a visit from your Grand Forks Area geothermal dealer.
 The dealer will measure your home, compute your heating and cooling needs and evaluate your property to determine the best location for your loop system.
 If you own a home that does not have an existing duct system, your geothermal dealer can simply retrofit your home to include one.
 Once installed, a geothermal system requires less maintenance than a standard heating and cooling system and runs more efficiently, delivering an astounding five units of energy per one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for utility expenses.
 Another advantage -- geothermal systems don't rely on fossil fuel and give off no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, enhanced indoor air quality and less noise as they decrease their carbon footprint.
-To find a geothermal system that suits your needs, contact Ambient Geothermal today or talk to one of our experts at [[phone]].
+To find a geothermal system that meets your needs, contact Ambient Geothermal today or talk to one of our experts at 701-757-1294.